Arab Agricultural Revolution

 The Arabs transformed agriculture during the Islamic Golden Age by spreading major crops and techniques such as irrigation across the Old World.

 The Arab Agricultural Revolution (Note: The Arab Agricultural Revolution has also variously been called the Medieval Green Revolution, the Muslim Agricultural Revolution, the Islamic Agricultural Revolution and the Islamic Green Revolution.) was the transformation in agriculture in the Old World during the Islamic Golden Age (8th to 13th centuries).
 The agronomic literature of the time, with major books by Ibn Bassal and Ibn al-'Awwam, demonstrates the extensive diffusion of useful plants to medieval Spain (al-Andalus), and the growth in Islamic scientific knowledge of agriculture and horticulture.
 Medieval Arab historians and geographers described al-Andalus as a fertile and prosperous region with abundant water, full of fruit from trees such as the olive and pomegranate.
 Archaeological evidence demonstrates improvements in animal husbandry and in irrigation such as with the saqiyah waterwheel.
 These changes made agriculture far more productive, supporting population growth, urbanisation, and increased stratification of society.

 The revolution was first described by the historian Antonio Garcia Maceira in 1876.
-The name was coined by the historian Andrew Watson in an influential but at the time controversial 1974 paper.
+The name was coined by the historian Andrew Murray Watson in an influential but at the time controversial 1974 paper.
 However, by 2014 it had proven useful to historians, and had been supported by findings in archaeology and archaeobotany.

 Medieval history

 Islamic agronomy

-Medieval Islamic arboriculture: Ibn Bassal and Ibn al-'Awwam described in detail how to propagate and care for trees such as olive and date palm.
+Medieval Islamic arboriculture: Ibn Bassal and Ibn al-'Awwam described in detail how to propagate and care for trees such as date and olive.

 The first Arabic book on agronomy to reach al-Andalus, in the 10th century, was Ibn Wahshiyya's al-Filāḥa al-Nabaṭiyya (Nabatean Agriculture), from Iraq; it was followed by texts written in al-Andalus, such as the Mukhtasar kitab al-filaha (Abridged Book of Agriculture) by Al-Zahrawi (Abulcasis) from Cordoba, around 1000 AD.

-The eleventh century agronomist Ibn Bassal of Toledo described 177 species in his Dīwān al-filāha (The Court of Agriculture).
+The eleventh-century agronomist Ibn Bassal of Toledo described 177 species in his Dīwān al-filāha (The Court of Agriculture).
 Ibn Bassal had travelled widely across the Islamic world, returning with a detailed knowledge of agronomy.
 His practical and systematic book both gives detailed descriptions of useful plants including leaf and root vegetables, herbs, spices and trees, and explains how to propagate and care for them.